-Like so many prophetic writings, Zephaniah, chapter 1, speaks of God's determination to pour out His judgement on Judah and Jerusalem, because of their idolatry.
-He warned of the terrors of the coming 'Day of the Lord', which He described as a sacrificial feast... where God would give the wicked people of Judah as a sacrificial victim, to their adversaries... and they would be devoured by their ungodly enemies, in the 'Time of Jacob's Trouble'.
+Like so many prophetic writings, Zephaniah chapter 1, speaks of God's determination to pour out His judgement on Judah and Jerusalem, because of their idolatry.
+He warns of the terrors of the coming 'Day of the Lord', which He describes as a sacrificial feast... where God would give the wicked people of Judah as a sacrificial victim to their adversaries... and they would be devoured by their ungodly enemies, in the 'Time of Jacob's Trouble'.

 Nothing evil people do against the Lord or His people go unnoticed by God, and He sent a terrible warning to these ungodly pagans.
 "Therefore, as I live—is the declaration of the Lord of Hosts, the God of Israel—Moab will be like Sodom and the Ammonites like Gomorrah.
 They will be a place overgrown with weeds, a salt pit, and a perpetual wasteland.
 The remnant of My people will plunder them.
 The remainder of My nation will dispossess them."

 While some like to claim that this prophecy was fulfilled at the time of Israel's captivity in Assyria and/or Babylon, it is yet future, for God has declared that the land would become totally uninhabitable and be rendered an utter wasteland and that the faithful remnant of Israel will plunder the land of its wealth and riches.
 Although the named nations may have disappeared, and a partial fulfilment may have ensued in times past... this will be fully and finally fulfilled during the coming 'Day of the Lord' - the 70th week of Daniel.